Bronchology · Stent

 Product information

-Consult the indications, available dimensions, usage, care and warnings for the Stening® Bronchial.
+Check indications, available dimensions, usage, care and warnings for the Stening® Bronchial.

 Clinical indications